TriBITSPub/TriBITSWiki/Email-Lists.md

 **NOTE:** With Google Groups, you can subscribe to a list but then change your local preferences to only get daily summaries or not get emails at all.
 But by being a member of the list, you can view the posts to the list.
 If you don't subscribe your GMail account then you can send a request to `tribits-developers` to make this change.

-**WARNING:** If the email account that you send the subscription request from is associated with you Google GMail account in any way (e.g. as a backup email address), then the list emails may go to your GMail account and not the email account to tried to subscribe from!
-For for information, see [here](http://thisfred.blogspot.com/2009/02/subscribing-to-google-groups-with-non.html).
+**WARNING:** If the email account that you send the subscription request from is associated with your Google GMail account in any way (e.g. as a backup email address), then the list's emails may go to your GMail account and [not the email account to tried to subscribe from](http://thisfred.blogspot.com/2009/02/subscribing-to-google-groups-with-non.html)!